plahteenlahti/lahteenlahti.fi/content/blog/styled-components-theming-with-typescript/index.md

 ## That's it

-Now everytime you use the theme variables it comes equipped with TypeScript's typing powers.
-Even better, if you're using for example VS Code, it automatically provides you with auto-completetion for the theme variables.
+Now every time you use the theme variables it comes equipped with TypeScript's typing powers.
+Even better, if you're using for example VS Code, it automatically provides you with auto-completion for the theme variables.